 A zoom binocular 10-30 x 60 can produce a magnification of 10 to 30 times.
-Certainly a great effect but it's impossible to look at the picture without wobbling.
+Certainly a great feature but it's impossible to look at the picture without wobbling.
 You might need a tripod for a more static image.

 The difference between 8x and 10x magnification is not that big.
 They are easier to handle compared to those with 20x more magnification.

-It describes the distance from the left to the right edge at 1000m.
+It describes the distance from the left to the right edge at 1000 yards.

-If binoculars have a field of view of 101m/1000m, the user will see a 101 meters wide field of view at a distance of 1000m.
+If binoculars have a field of view of 367 feet/1000 yards, the user will see a 367 feet wide field of view at a distance of 1000 yards.